telerik/maui-docs/controls/tabview/data-binding.md

 ## Data Binding Example

-Here is an example with TabView and Data Binding:
+Here is an example showing how to bind the TabView to a data source:

 **1.** Define the TabView control: